-Position: Associate Professor Field: Optics, optoelectronics Organisation: School of Engineering, The University of Waikato, Hamilton
+Position: Former Associate Professor, School of Engineering, University of Waikato.

 Rainer was born in Germany where he attended high school and university.
 He completed his university studies with a doctorate at the University of Hannover, specialising in laser-based plasma diagnostics under the guidance of Professor Manfred Kock.
 It was this experience that formed the basis of his interest in using light to probe and investigate the structure of materials.